richchapler/AzureSolutionsDocumentation/docs/AI_Translator_Lab.md

 #### Bonus Activity
 - Experiment with translating documents into multiple languages simultaneously by specifying more than one target language.
 - Test with large documents or batches to explore the performance and scalability of the service.

 ---

-Here is the Exercise 3: Speech Translation content:

----